ytorg/Yotter/README.md

     - `cd Parasitter`
 4. Change to this branch:
    - `git checkout dev-indep`
-5. [Optional] Prepare a virtual environment and activate it (Recommended):
+5. Prepare a virtual environment and activate it:
    > Python lets you create virtual environments.
 This allows you to avoid installing all the `pip` packages on your system.
-   If you don't mind about that, you can jump to step **5.** and ignore everything about "[env]".
     - `python3 -m venv venv`
     - `source venv/bin/activate`
     > Now you are inside of the virtual environment for python.
 All instructions wiht [env] indicate that must be done inside the env if you decided to create one.
 From now on, you will always need to start the application from within the virtual env.